radomirmazon/STM32f10x_EEPROM_CPP/README.md

 # Project Status

-Code is not complete.
-Not tested.
-Before first run.
+Code is complete, but not tested yet.

 # Credit